 The rest of the day found his head on the desk, dozing off and trying to catch whatever rest he could before the big heist.
 They usually lasted well into the early morning, and he was aware that afterwards he'd have to start his homework, try for a couple hours of sleep, and get up the next morning frighteningly early for school.

 Shinichi shook his head.
 He didn't have the time to think about the enigmatic thief.
 He needed sleep first.

-At that same moment, Kuroba Kaito was yawning uncontrollably, kicking his feet onto his desk and leaning back, hands behind his head.
+At the exact same moment, Kuroba Kaito was yawning uncontrollably, kicking his feet onto his desk and leaning back, propping his hands behind his head.

-Aoko wasn't impressed.
+Aoko was not.
 "Do you ever pay attention?"

-Truthfully, no. He never bothered with school.
+He was aware it was a rather charming visage, but his charm never seemed to work on Aoko.
+She merely rolled her eyes.
+To be honest, no, he had never bothered with school.
 Too easy, maybe.
 Maybe he just didn't care enough to try.
-At any rate, his eyes bypassed Aoko's stubborn visage to where clouds gathered tempestuously on the horizon.
+At any rate, his eyes bypassed Aoko to look out the window, where dark clouds gathered angrily upon the horizon.

 Weather was inconsequential.

 The full moon would rise, and the gem would be tested.

 Even though Black Organization had formally disbanded, members either killed, imprisoned, or hidden, the Pandora Jewel remained elusive, beyond his grasp, inches away from his reaching fingers.
 He new that with every waning moon, he was one step closer.
 Perhaps not as large a step as he'd like, but it was one less gem.
 He'd been in Japan for quite a while now, being an internationally acclaimed thief usually meant spontaneous hopping of countries.